jonpena/Cirobb/README.md

 * The Distance Constraint.
 (Optional?)

-* More internal documentation to improve understanding of the code.

 * Add Collision Detection against convex polygons.

 * Change Distance-Based Contact Points to Feature-Based Contact Points